T5ive/clean-code-dotnet/README-th.md

     {
         if (amount > _balance)
         {
-            throw new Exception('Amount greater than available balance.');
+            throw new Exception("Amount greater than available balance.");
         }

         _balance -= amount;